ethereum/remix-ide/docs/hardhat.md

 > _Hardhat projects are npm projects with the hardhat package installed and a hardhat.config.js file._

-So, it looks for `hardhat.config.js` file in shared folder, only then Hardhat websocket lister will run.
+Remixd looks for the `hardhat.config.js` file in shared folder, and if it finds the file, the Hardhat websocket listener will run.

 The Hardhat websocket listener is a websocket plugin similar to `remixd` and is used to perform Hardhat specific actions with Remix IDE.